lrhm/cifar-classification/README.md

 # cifar-classification
-A simple cifar classification task with Mate.
+A simple cifar classification task with 30 ViT and CNNs.

 # Getting started
 First, install the dev version of Mate from this [link](https://github.com/ilex-paraguariensis/yerbamate/tree/lightning).